MicrosoftDocs/windows-itpro-docs/windows/keep-secure/powershell-example-code-windows-defender-advanced-threat-protection.md

 <span id="alert-definition" />
 ## Step 4: Create a new alert definition
-The following example shows how to create a new alert definition.
+The following example demonstrates how you to create a new alert definition.

 [!code[CustomTIAPI](./code/example.ps1#L26-L39)]